input-output-hk/cicero/docs/how-to-include-external-actions.md

   '';

   // The output describes the published state of a Fact
-  // A published fact can either be successful or failed
+  // A published Fact can either be successful or failed
+  // and distinguishes from a normal Fact by having a run_id
-  // This will also be stored in the run_output table in Cicero db
+  // It will also be stored in the Fact table in Cicero db
   // after a Run has completed
   output = { start }:
     let cfg = start.value.${name}.start; in